 - Press and hold the load button for two seconds.
-A beep will sound and a message to load multiple discs displays. - Follow the displayed instruction on when to insert the discs.
+A beep sounds and a message to load multiple discs displays. - 2.
+Follow the displayed instruction on when to insert the discs.
 The CD player takes up to six CDs. - 3.
 Press the LOAD button again to cancel loading more CDs.

-As each CD is inserted, CDP appears on the display.
-As each CD is loading, Filecheck appears on the display.
+As each CD is inserted, CDP displays.
+As each CD is loading, Filecheck displays.

-Once playback begins, the track and track number appears on the display.
+Once playback begins, the track and track number displays.

 If the ignition or radio is turned off with a CD in the player, it stays in the player.
-When a CD is in the player and the ignition is turned on, the radio must be turned on before the current CD starts playback.
+While a CD is in the player and the ignition is turned on, the radio must be turned on before the current CD starts playback.
 When the ignition and radio are turned on, the CD starts playing where it stopped, if it was the last selected audio source.